jnyfah/jnyfah.github.io/_posts/buildsystems2.md

 ---

-Let's try Makefiles, I am going to try to write a makefile for this, please don't judge i am not good with make, so here goes nothing 🙈
+Let's try Makefiles, I am going to try to write a makefile for this, please don't judge I am not good with make, so here goes nothing 🙈

 ```